 Make sure the objects and text you add offer high color contrast, especially against the background, and can be seen by users who experience different types of colorblindness.
 You can check if your colors pass accessibility guidelines using some of the tools we list at the end of this article.

 When you're using symbols, make sure color alone does not signify meaning.
 For example, if you want to use different colors of rugs to indicate different types of areas, distinguish by pattern, as well.
-Below, we have fancy yellow ornate rugs for people who want to mix and mingle, or simple green rugs with small diamonds for people to have some quiet down time.

 Note: If you need signs and text in a color other than black, we recommend uploading custom objects to support high color contrast.